— Expedition Kayaking —

 Meals Included: Breakfast – Lunch – Dinner

-Our Guest Handbook (currently being update for 2023) contains details on preparing for your kayak tour.
+Our Guest Handbook contains details on preparing for your kayak tour.
 Included in the handbook is travel and accommodation information, a list of what to bring, what you can expect while you are kayaking, wildlife viewing etiquette, participant detail form and release forms.
 Please do not hesitate to contact us with any specific questions you may have that are not covered in the Guest Handbook.

 The climate in Gwaii Haanas is typical of British Columbia’s outer west coast – cool and wet virtually any time of the year.
 The best weather is usually between mid-June and mid-August.
 During July and August the average temp is about 15°C with an average daily minimum and maximum of 12°C and 17°C. For maximum enjoyment on your trip in all types of weather please bring the items listed below.